 Since 2020, Caesar.jl has native support for ROS via the RobotOS.jl package.

-The first thing to ensure is that the ROS environment is loaded in the bash environment before launching Julia, see "1.5 Environment setup at ros.org", something similar to:
+The first thing to ensure is that the ROS environment variables are loaded before launching Julia, see "1.5 Environment setup at ros.org", something similar to:

-RobotOS.jl currently using PyCall.jl to interface through the
+RobotOS.jl currently uses PyCall.jl to interface through the

 Caesar.jl has native by optional package tools relating to RobotOS.jl (leveraging Requires.jl):